 - Meditation Labyrinth, which is located within the Sidney and Berne Davis Healing Garden, reminds visitors that life is a journey.

-- Maria M. Zivic Meditation Room provides a special place for praying, quieting the soul and gathering inner strength.
+- Marcia M. Zivic Meditation Room provides a special place for praying, quieting the soul and gathering inner strength.